 ITS provides central computing resources, including Internet access via LAN and wireless, numerous lab-based academic-specific software applications, residential computing connections, and technical support.
 ITS maintains general-purpose labs on all campuses, with two on the Chester campus and one each on the Wilmington and Harrisburg campuses.
 Students are issued a network login and password to access the computers in the general labs.
-ITS maintains several computer classrooms throughout the university and provides support for Main Campus classrooms equipped with multimedia presentations(DE and HB classrooms are supported by Media Services).
+ITS maintains several computer classrooms throughout the university and provides support for Main Campus classrooms equipped with multimedia presentations (DE and HB classrooms are supported by Media Services).

-ITS also provides CampusCruiser as the web-based information portal for the university.
-Widener University provides each student with an e-mail account and other multiple services on CampusCruiser.
-All "official" university correspondence will be sent to student's CampusCruiser e-mail accounts.
+ITS also provides MyWidener as the web-based information portal for the university.
+Widener University provides each student with an e-mail account and other services.
+All "official" university correspondence will be sent to student's Widener e-mail accounts.
 It is the student's responsibility to routinely check their e-mail.
-CampusCruiser allows the university community to access personal and group calendars, e-mail, class schedules, and campus events.
-CampusCruiser also allows users to register for classes and review personal academic information such as GPA, financial status, and more.
+MyWidener allows the university community to access personal and group calendars, class schedules, and campus events.
+MyWidener also allows users to register for classes and review personal academic information such as GPA, financial status, and more.